Fuel Surcharge Formula Implementation

 ) -> Dict[str, Any]:

-Returns a payload containing the calculated amount, applied rate, and audit metadata.
+Returns a payload with the calculated amount, the applied rate, and audit

 """